cyrus-and/comb/README.md

 ## Configuration

-Some faces can be configured, take a look at the `comb` customization group (`M-x customize-group RET comb`).
+Some faces and options can be configured, take a look at the `comb` customization group (`M-x customize-group RET comb`).

 Additionally, all the keybindings in the `*Comb*` buffer can be altered by changing the `comb-keymap` keymap.
 For example, to use the arrows to navigate